jesussocool/refind2k-tahoe/README.md

 </div>

-## Inspiration

-Just wanted a pretty but powerful bootloader.

 ## What it does

-A minimalist dark theme for [rEFInd](http://www.rodsbooks.com/refind/), the ultimate bootloader for hobbyists and multi-booters.
+A modern, macOS-like dark theme for [rEFInd](http://www.rodsbooks.com/refind/), the ultimate bootloader for hobbyists and multi-booters.

 Comes with a clean design with colorful icons, and a quick setup script.